 - Exhibit panels at the Marshfield Airport in Massachusetts on the archaeological resources discovered when the runway was extended.

 - Exhibit panels in five railroad stations along CT Rail's Hartford Line

 - Permanent installation in Trumbull State Park Museum, New London, Connecticut; on 19th-century torpedo boats discovered in an archaeological survey along the Thames River

 - Permanent installation at the Connecticut State Capitol, Hartford, Connecticut; on Connecticut’s legislative history

 - Permanent installation on the history of mental health treatment at Institute of Living, Hartford, Connecticut

-- Six-panel wall and movable kiosk exhibit on pre-contact Native American quartz toolmaking along the Pootatuck River in Newtown, Connecticut.
-This portable exhibit can move around town.
+- Portable six-panel wall and kiosk exhibit on pre-contact Native American quartz toolmaking along the Pootatuck River in Newtown, Connecticut, designed to be moved around town

 - Historical markers for the Rhode Island Rochambeau War route